Assorted glassware neatly packed in a moving box.

 Step 6: Seal and label the box

 Once your glasses are packed upright and all gaps are filled, it’s time to seal the box securely.
-Use strong packing tape along all seams to create an H-pattern that keeps the box firmly closed.
-Avoid using cheap tape, since it can also peel or split during the move.
+For this step, it’s recommended that you don’t skimp on tape quality, as cheap tape can easily peel or split during the move.
+Here’s how to finish the job properly:

-Next, make sure your box is clearly labelled with ‘FRAGILE’ and ‘THIS SIDE UP’ in large, easy-to-read letters on at least two sides, and add the destination room, like ‘Kitchen’ or ‘Dining Room.’
-You can also include extra labels such as ‘GLASSWARE,’ ‘DISHES,’ or arrows showing the correct upright position for added clarity.
+• Label clearly: Write ‘FRAGILE’ and ‘THIS SIDE UP’ in large letters on at least two sides, plus add the destination room, like ‘Kitchen’ or 'Dining Room.’

 Tips for packing different types of glasses